Policy Number: HR-45

 - Unscheduled absences that are similar or repetitive in nature (e.g., before or after days off, weekends, holidays, vacation days or pay days) may be construed to reflect a pattern of absenteeism that improperly utilizes the Academy of Natural Sciences of Drexel University’s leave policies, and such absences may subject the Professional Staff Member to the Academy of Natural Sciences of Drexel University’s Performance Improvement Process.

-- A Professional Staff Member who is absent after a request for time off has been denied by his or her supervisor may be subject to the Academy of Natural Sciences of Drexel University’s Performance Improvement Process.
+- A Professional Staff Member who is absent after a request for time off has been denied by their supervisor may be subject to the Academy of Natural Sciences of Drexel University’s Performance Improvement Process.

 - Failure to adhere to the above expectations will subject a Professional Staff Member to the Academy of Natural Sciences of Drexel University’s Performance Improvement Process.